Skip to Main Content

 Bottom line

 This card is a great starter option for people new to co-branded cards.
-Paired with one of the top airlines in the world, the Delta SkyMiles Blue is a strong addition to a frequent flyer’s wallet.
-However, the lack of premium perks may be a turn off for some.
+While it’s a strong choice for occasional flyers, its lack of premium perks may turn away frequent flyers.

 Info